NehanMP/SpringBoot-Basic-Demo-Crud/README.md

 # SpringBoot-Demo-Crud

-This project was created as an Internship recruited assignment at Fairfirst to showcase how the basic crud operations work with a UI developed and passing data through api's to the backend.
+This project was created as an Internship recruited assignment at Fairfirst to showcase how the basic crud operations of a Java Springboot applicaton, with a UI developed and using api's to pass data to the backend.
+MySQL database was used to store the data with the apche tomcat server fixed up the the xampp.

 ## Author
 <li>Nehan Perera</li>